Aieener/Rasterizer/README.md

 ```
 git clone https://github.com/Aieener/Rasterizer.git
 ```
-then, open the hw_4.pro file from Qt and the program will get started by clicking the run buttun.
+then, open the hw_4.pro file from Qt and the program will get started by clicking the run button.

 Thanks!